 5. What is your favourite Team Building Event?

-Whilst I was working at Eynsham Hall I hosted an Agent Fam Trip and asked Martin Stephens if Off Limits Corporate Events would like to join and provide the activities.
+Whilst I was working at Eynsham Hall I hosted an Agent Fam Trip and asked Martin Stephens if Off Limits Event Professionals would like to join and provide the activities.
 Within the acres of parkland, Off Limits Events provided the It’s a Knockout team building event, involving inflatables, water and lots of soap suds.
 A memorable day was had by all and I still, to this day, have agents commenting about the fun they had.

 6.What is your most favourite place in the world to visit and why?